 We are especially interested in more coordinated ME&O efforts with the general utility energy efficiency programs.
 Marketing the LIEE programs and energy efficiency programs together presents several types of benefits.
 The utilities could take advantage of economies of scope and scale in the implementation of a statewide marketing campaign.
+Similarly, the utilities should look at economies of scope and scale when developing energy education programs.

 At least as importantly, a statewide marketing campaign might be conducted in ways that could reduce the stigma some potential participants may attach to participating in the program.
-Instead of LIEE programs being marketed as programs for low income customers, customers would be offered energy efficiency services and informed that some measures would be offered at no charge, depending on the customer's income.
+Instead of LIEE programs being marketed as programs for low-income customers, customers would be offered energy efficiency services and informed that some measures would be offered at no charge, depending on the customer's income.
 Of course, this format would depend on the way energy efficiency programs are marketed and the types of implementers who may conduct outreach and marketing.

 In addition to ME&O, D.07-10-032 addressed a slightly different educational need - that for trained personnel working in various fields of energy efficiency.
 There, we directed the utilities to "expand their on-going efforts for a coordinated, comprehensive, expedited approach to training, utilizing partnerships with related private and public efforts" and to include a training section in the Strategic Plan and portfolio applications.
-We emphasize here that "minority, low-income, and other disadvantaged communities could benefit greatly from targeted outreach and training efforts that teach these communities the skills they need to succeed at these critical jobs."
+We emphasize here that

+"minority, low-income, and other disadvantaged communities could benefit greatly from targeted outreach and training efforts that teach these communities the skills they need to succeed at these critical jobs."
 Consistent with D.07-10-032, the LIEE portion of the statewide strategic plan should include specific training strategies for reaching disadvantaged communities.
 Utilities should also work with community stakeholders to assist them in the development of training strategies.

-We will address these ME&O and training issues in the workshops to implement this decision.
+We will address all of these ME&O and training issues in the workshops to implement this decision.
 The results of these workshops will guide both the utilities' LIEE 2009-2011 applications and the LIEE portion of the statewide strategic plan.